A good mat can reduce noise, protect your flooring, & even extend the life of your cardio machine.

 Rubber-Cal Recycled Floor Mat

-This mat gets my vote for both best mat at reducing noise and best overall for a variety of floor surfaces.
+This mat gets my vote for best mat at reducing noise, and it works well for a variety of floor surfaces.

 It’s a heavy duty noise reduction mat that’s built to handle heavy treadmills, heavy people, & heavy usage.